cau-se/cp-dsl-replication/README.md

     the entry `Configuration DSL`.
 Check the checkbox in front and click the *Next >* button. `Configuration DSL` comprises of three features for `Configuration`, `Declaration` and `Templates`.
   - On the next page of the installation dialog these three features are shown.
+Plus some not any more required preinstalled packages.
   - Click on *Finish* to download them.
   - Now a *Security Warning* pops up indicating that our packages are not signed.
     Unfortunately, this is still true, as the signing process is not trivial, but will be fixed in future releases.
-  - To proceed with clicking on *Install Anyway*.
+  - To proceed, check the box next to the source and click on *trust selected*.
   - Eclipse will install the extension and ask to restart.
   - Click on *Restart Now*.
 This ensures that the features are installed correctly.
+  - Eclipse will try to install the uninstalled not any more needed packages again, just ignore these.
   - Now you are setup.